ragavsachdeva/chess-data-statistics/README.md

 ### Prerequisites

-You need to have python installed on your computer in order to use analysis modules
+You need to have python installed on your computer in order to use the analysis module

 ## Author